Stefanie Pruegel’s garden ♿️ 🐦 Come on in this fully-electrified home!

 Keystone species in this garden (watch this talk by Doug Tallamy!)

-Keystone species — our own, local ecological powerhouse plants — in this garden include oak, Catalina cherry, California lilac, wild rose, currants, manzanita, sage, lupines, goldenrod, buckwheat, aster, woodland and beach strawberry, mountain mahogany, cream bush, elderberry, and penstemon.
+Keystone species — our own, local ecological powerhouse plants — in this garden include oak, Catalina cherry, California lilac, wild rose, currants, huckleberry, manzanita, sage, goldenrod, buckwheat, aster, woodland and beach strawberry, mountain mahogany, elderberry, coyote brush, and penstemon.

 Green Home Features